Cold-Development/MoneyPouchDeluxe/README.md

         permission-required: false
       lore:
         - ""
-        - "&7&oWhat do you think is in here?"
+        - "&7&oHow much points do you think is in here?"
         - ""
         - "       &8» &f&l5&a&l Points &8- &f&l15&a&l Points &8«"
         - ""